 - Secure the diaper: Make sure the diaper is snugly fastened before wrapping the blanket around the baby.

-- Wrap the blanket: Take the bottom corner of the blanket and fold it up over the baby’s feet.
+- Wrap the blanket: Take the bottom corner and fold it over the baby’s feet.
 Tuck the edge of the blanket under the baby’s back to secure it in place.

 It is important to note that swaddling should only be done for newborns and infants up to two months old.
 After that, it is recommended to gradually unswaddle the baby to allow them to move their arms and legs freely.
 The American Academy of Pediatrics also advises against using loose blankets or swaddling too tightly, as it can cause suffocation or hip problems such as hip dysplasia.

 When to Unswaddle During Night Feedings